 When I was first diagnosed I suffered from very bad depression, night terrors and visual delusions (which is how my psychosis manifested) and was burnt out.
 It got really bad, and when I started my medication, I felt sick every day for about four weeks until my body adjusted to the medication.
 After the first two weeks, the medication really started helping, and my psychosis was lifted in a few days.
 It was the scariest experience I’ve ever had and I don’t wish it upon anyone.
 What really helped me through it all was God, Who is my rock and I could really find shelter in Him.
 Sometimes I would just be in bed crying and praying and His presence helped soothe my mental and emotional turmoil.
 I also have a very supportive family network, and my husband (then fiancee) really stood by my side from the start.

-I continued working during this time, and after recovering from the depression and burn out in about 18 months I started with my Honours in Psychology at Unisa.
-What was really striking to me is that I actually studied Bipolar disorder when I was doing my degree in Psychology before I got diagnosed, and I didn’t see the signs in myself at all.
-And all the knowledge in the world cannot prepare you for what it really means to have psychosis, or depression, mania, etc. When I was studying my honors course I realized the impact our mental health has on our whole life and I really got very passionate about how the human mind works and how society and our family impacts on that as well.
-When I was doing my degree I functioned in mania most of the time so I could study till very late, and wake up early for months on end, which I would not be able to do anymore because my medication regulates my brain, and I have a more balanced sleep and wake cycle which meant to me that I will have less energy to study and therefore not do well in my degree.
-My assumption was incorrect, I graduated my Honours degree in 2016 Cum laude showing that with very hard work and determination you can still accomplish your dreams even with mental illness.
-When my husband and I moved to Macau I was excited to see that the universities here offer Masters and Ph.D.’s in Psychology, and I’m hoping to start studying my Masters in Counselling and Psychotherapy in September of 2018.
+I continued working during this time, and after recovering from the depression and burn out in about 18 months I started with a Honours degree at Unisa.
+What was really striking to me is that I actually studied Bipolar disorder in a module I was studying before I got diagnosed, and I didn’t see the signs in myself at all.
+And all the knowledge in the world cannot prepare you for what it really means to have psychosis, or depression, mania, etc. When I was doing my BA degree I functioned in mania most of the time so I could study till very late, and wake up early for months on end.
+But for my Honours degree I would not be able to do anymore because my medication regulates my brain, and I have a more balanced sleep and wake cycle which meant to me that I will have less energy to study and therefore not do well in my degree.
+My assumption was incorrect, I graduated my Honours degree in 2016 Cum laude and am due to finish my Masters degree in June 2020.

 The reason why I am sharing all of this with you is to educate and inspire you who knows someone or is someone suffering from any type of lifelong illness where society has told you that you cannot accomplish certain things due to said illness.